voinik/cra-jest-abortcontroller/README.md

 # CRA jest bug

+Make sure you have Node v16.13.0 installed.

-Please run `npm test` and verify that the test completes successfully.
+Then please run `npm test` and verify that the test completes successfully.

-Then please try to reproducte the bug by adding this somewhere to your packcage json:
+Next, please try to reproducte the bug by adding this somewhere to your packcage json:
 ```
 "jest": {
     "testEnvironment": "node"
   },
 ```

-Then run `npm test` again and verify that the test fails because:
+And then running `npm test` again and verify that the test fails because:

 > ReferenceError: AbortController is not defined